-This study will establish a “Standard Japanese Proficiency Can-Do List for Care Workers.”
-The list will be created through an analysis of existing Japanese proficiency tests and standards, the results of preceding studies on teaching materials for care workers, and other resources.
-The goal of this study is to establish a list that shows the standard of required language skills and basic vocabulary for care workers.
-The actual tests will be developed and administered by private institutions based on this list.
+This ERIA report is based on an AHWIN-supported study which aims to establish a “Standard Japanese Language Proficiency Can-Do List for Care Workers.”
+The goal of the study was to establish a list that shows the standard of required language and basic vocubulary for care workers.